PaymentSuite/paymentsuite/README.md

             cart_append: false
             cart_append_field: cart_id

+About Stripe keys you can learn more in [API page](https://stripe.com/docs/tutorials/dashboard#api-keys).
+And for currency use [ISO 4217 standard](http://en.wikipedia.org/wiki/ISO_4217).

 # Router

 StripeBundle allows developer to specify the route of controller where stripe payment is processed.
 By default, this value is `/payment/stripe/execute` but this value can be changed in configuration file.
-Anyway StripeBundle's routes must be parsed by the framework, so these lines must be included into routing.yml file
+Anyway StripeBundle's routes must be parsed by the framework, so these lines must be included into `routing.yml` file.

     stripe_payment_routes:
         resource: .